makersmelx/canvas-csv-autograder/README.md

 csv_full_score: the full score of this assignment/homework on joj (or the full score that leads to the score in your csv)

 ### How to prepare your own csv file
+By default,
+1. The grade should start from the second row.
+Write any thing as the title row in the first row.
-By default, the third column of your csv should be the SJTU id of a student.
-The fourth column should be his total score.
+2. the third column of your csv should be the SJTU id of a student.
+3. The fourth column should be his total score.

 Prepare you csv following the rule above.